Kenya Certificate of Secondary Education: Impact of COVID-19 in 2020

 During the COVID-19 pandemic in 2020 and due to the surge in cases, the Cabinet Secretary for Education, Professor George Magoha, postponed the certificate examinations to 2021 for 800,000 Form 4 candidates.
 It was done in March 2021.
 This was the first time in the history of Kenyan education for the exams to be postponed and the academic calendar cancelled.

+Transition to the Competency-Based Curriculum (CBC)

+With Kenya's ongoing transition from the 8-4-4 system to the 2-6-3-3-3 Competency-Based Curriculum (CBC), the Kenya Certificate of Secondary Education (KCSE) is slated to be phased out.
+The historical first cohort of CBC learners completed Junior School (Grade 9) and sat for the Kenya Junior School Education Assessment (KJSEA), before transitioning into Senior School (Grade 10).

+Upon completion of Grade 12 in Senior School, future cohorts will sit for the Kenya Senior Secondary Education Assessment (KSSEA) instead of the KCSE, marking the eventual end of the 8-4-4 secondary evaluation framework.

+The final edition of the examinations will take place in late 2027.